claws-lab/casper/README.md

 	1. Check permissions of files (if not, use the command "chmod 777 *")
 	2. Execute "./demo.sh"
-	3. Check "wikipedia" for the demo result of CASPER
+	3. Check "wikipedia_stability" for the demo result of CASPER on Wikipedia dataset

 Tested Environment
 ---------------